-When the DSL is absent, the deputy - Liz Travis will act as cover.
+When the DSL is absent, the deputy Claire Pearson (Assistant Headteacher] - will act as cover.

-If the DSL and deputy are not available, cover will be in place (for example, during out-of-hours/out-of-term activities such as a summer school or residential trip) and parents will be informed via the schools' communication systems.
+If the DSL and deputyare not available, Liz Travis (Primary Safeguarding Lead) will act as cover (for example, during out-of-hours/out-of-term activities).